vippsas/vipps-woocommerce/README.md

 [WooCommerce Memberships](https://woocommerce.com/products/woocommerce-memberships/)
 are able to work together for access to recurring memberships that unlock content.

-**Please note:** *WooCommerce Subscriptions* is required in order to use *Vipps Recurring Payments for WooCommerce*, but *WooCommerce Memberships* is not.
+**Please note:** *WooCommerce Subscriptions* is required in order to use *Vipps MobilePay Recurring Payments for WooCommerce*, but *WooCommerce Memberships* is not.

 You can read about how *WooCommerce Subscriptions* and *WooCommerce Memberships* work together at [WooCommerce Memberships Subscriptions Integration](https://docs.woocommerce.com/document/woocommerce-memberships-subscriptions-integration/).

-### Where can I use Vipps?
+###  Where can I use Vipps MobilePay?

-Vipps is only available in Norway at the moment and only users who have Vipps will be able to pay with Vipps.
+Vipps MobilePay is available in Norway, Denmark and Finland.
+Only users who have Vipps Mobilepay will be able to pay with Vipps MobilePay.

 ### How can I test that the plugin works correctly?

-If you have access to the Vipps test environment, you are able to use the test mode by setting the `WC_VIPPS_RECURRING_TEST_MODE` constant in `wp-config.php`.
+If you have access to the Vipps MobilePay test environment, you are able to use the test mode by setting the `WC_VIPPS_RECURRING_TEST_MODE` constant in `wp-config.php`.
 See the [getting started](https://developer.vippsmobilepay.com/docs/) guide for details about how to get started using the test environment.

-Vipps does not offer test accounts for regular users of the plugin, but you can still penny-test the plugin by sending a small amount of money like 1 or 2 NOK using your production keys.
+Vipps MobilePay does not offer test accounts for regular users of the plugin, but you can still penny-test the plugin by sending a small amount of money like 1 or 2 NOK using your production keys.
 You can then refund or cancel the purchase afterwards.

 ### Why do I have to capture payments for physical products manually?